ondrej-kvasnovsky/algorithms/data-structures/map.md

         }
         return result;
     }

     /** Removes the mapping of the specified value key if this map contains a mapping for the key */ public void remove(int key) {
         values[hash(key)] = null;
     }

     private int hash(int value) {
-        return value % values.length;
+        return values.length % value;
+        // or we can use bit operator to limit number to upper boundary, which is length of array
+        // return hashCode & (entries.length - 1);
+        // hashCode: 10 , n: 9
+        // hashCode (in binary): 1010 , n (in binary): 1001
+        // position (in binary): 1000 (8 in decimal)
     }
 }
 ```

 Now we can use the hash map as follows.

 ```
 MyHashMap hashMap = new MyHashMap();